apache/systemds/spark-mlcontext-programming-guide.md

 ## Statistics

-Statistics about script executions can be output to the console by calling MLContext's `setStatistics` method with a value of `true`.
+Statistics about script executions can be output to the console by calling DSContext's `setStatistics` method with a value of `true`.

 <div class="codetabs">